 (This post may contain affiliate links.
 As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

-Looking for a healthy, tasty, and easy fall themed dessert that is both kid and adult friendly?
-These light and fluffy carrot cake cupcakes with a sweet maple frosting are the perfect thing to make.
-They are vegan, gluten free, refined sugar free, and sugar free friendly.
+Looking for a healthy, tasty, and easy dessert that is both kid and adult friendly?
+These light and fluffy carrot cake cupcakes with a sweet maple frosting are the perfect thing to make!
+They are gluten free, dairy free, and refined sugar free, and so delicious.
 Plus, they’re packed full of nutrients and a great way to get your kids to eat their veggies!

 What ingredients do I need to make these carrot cake cupcakes?

 You’ll need just a couple of simple ingredients to make these cupcakes.
-They include:
+They are:

 - baking powder